 5. Withholding Rent in North Carolina

 That said, your tenant may be able to exercise their right to “Repair and Deduct” when it comes to habitability issues.
-If tenants withhold rent legally, you cannot charge late fees.
+Note that if tenants don't pay rent for legal reasons, the landlord cannot charge late fees.

 6. Security Deposits